shravan2x/SteamSentryTool/README.md

 There is currently no documentation for the project.
 It will be added in a future release.

 ## License
-SteamKit2 is released under the [MIT license](https://opensource.org/licenses/MIT).
+SteamSentryTool is released under the [MIT license](https://opensource.org/licenses/MIT).

 ## Dependencies
 The SteamSentryTool depends on [SteamKit2](https://github.com/SteamRE/SteamKit) to connect to Steam.